wernsey/d.awk/README.md

 - [ ] It is known to not work with versions of **mawk** prior to 1.3.4.
     (The default Awk on some Debian-derived distros is version 1.3.3).
     Please [upgrade mawk][mawk-134], or use Gawk instead.
     - The issue seems that the older Mawk was created while POSIX was still in draft and misses some regex features like character classes, i.e. `[:space:]`, which are quite important for `d.awk` (see [here][awk-libs])
-- [ ] Speaking of which, I've been using gawk mostly and I should try using the other Awks (mawk, nawk etc) to just make sure it's portable.
+- [x] Speaking of which, I've been using gawk mostly and I should try using the other Awks (mawk, nawk etc) to just make sure it's portable.
+  - It worked with [Mawk](https://github.com/ThomasDickey/mawk-snapshots) (specifically mawk-snapshots-t20250131)
+  - The scripts also worked with the [Windows version of Mawk I found here](https://invisible-island.net/mawk/mawk.html)
+  - It worked with [One True Awk](https://github.com/onetrueawk/awk) (specifically [tag 20250116](https://github.com/onetrueawk/awk/releases/tag/20250116)
+  - It worked with the Windows version of [Nawk from here](https://gnuwin32.sourceforge.net/packages/nawk.htm)
+    - The output in the `README-alt.html` file was broken
+  - It worked with Ben Hoyt's [goawk](https://github.com/benhoyt/goawk)
+  - I tried it with Raymond Gardner's [wak](https://github.com/raygard/wak)
+    - It had a problem with hyperlinks that I didn't get around to investigating
+	- There was also an issue with stray "000" strings ending up in the output that I couldn't explain
 - The table of contents is in a `<div>` that ends up inside a `<p>`, which is incorrect.
 - I've considered adding support for [typograms][] but it seems it is no longer being maintained.
-- When printing, I'd prefer the text in <code> blocks be smaller, but I wasn't satisfied with any of my attempts to fix it.

 [typograms]: https://github.com/google/typograms
 [mawk-134]: https://github.com/ThomasDickey/mawk-snapshots